 Wrigley factories in Shanghai and Guangzhou, China; Poznan, Poland; Porici, Czech Republic; and Biesheim, France all treat wastewater anaerobically, which provides renewable energy in the form of biogas.
 At our European sites, we use the biogas to heat water and fuel boilers.
 This approach prevents methane from being released into the atmosphere, in addition to reducing our consumption of fossil-fuel-derived natural gas by approximately three percent annually at these sites.

 Mars Chocolate’s Henderson site in Nevada, U.S., has installed a 4.4 acre solar garden, which generates 1.25 million kilowatt hours of energy per year.
 This supports 100 percent of the site’s electricity needs when the sun is shining, reducing greenhouse gas emissions by 867 tonnes per year – the equivalent of removing 170 vehicles from the road.

 Some Wrigley factories are employing solar power to cut energy use.
-For example, in 2011 the site in Chattanooga, Tennessee, U.S., installed 240 solar panels across nearly 4,000 square feet of roof space.
-The panels will generate more than 170,000 kilowatt hours of energy each year.
+For example, the site in Chattanooga, Tennessee, U.S., has installed 240 solar panels across nearly 4,000 square feet of roof space, which generate more than 170,000 kilowatt hours of energy each year.
 In Guangzhou, China, we use solar energy to warm water for showers, hand-washing stations and equipment-cleaning procedures.
 This reduces greenhouse gas emissions by nearly 200 tonnes, the equivalent of taking 34 cars off the road each year.